 Alison M. Duncan

 Scientific Advisor, Ph.D., R.D.

 Alison M. Duncan, Ph.D., R.D. is a Professor and Associate Director of Research at the Human Nutraceutical Research Unit, in the Department of Human Health and Nutritional Sciences (HHNS) at the University of Guelph.
 Following an undergraduate degree in Applied Human Nutrition from the University of Guelph, she completed training to become a Registered Dietitian in Toronto, a M.Sc. in Nutritional Sciences from the University of Toronto and a Ph.D. in Nutritional Sciences from the University of Minnesota.
 She teaches undergraduate and graduate courses in functional food and nutraceuticals and coordinates the M.Sc. coursework program in HHNS.
 Her research interests relate to the biological effects of functional foods and nutraceuticals on chronic disease-related endpoints evaluated in human intervention studies, with a particular focus on the agri-food-health continuum.
 Alison has also been instrumental in adapting the Guiding Stars nutrition rating algorithm to specifically meet the dietary standards of Canada.

 Scientific Advisor, MS, RD, LD

 Kitty has dedicated her career to helping businesses, public relations agencies, trade associations and the media navigate the ever-changing nutrition landscape.
 She is the president of NutriComm Inc., a consultancy specializing in food and nutrition communications.
 Kitty is also an adjunct faculty member of Southern Maine Community College’s Dietetic Technology Department.
-Playing a very active role in the Maine Academy of Nutrition and Dietetics, Kitty is serving a second term as President of the state’s most prominent group of nutrition and dietetic professionals.
+Playing a very active role in the Maine Academy of Nutrition and Dietetics, Kitty recently completed a second term as President of the state’s most prominent group of nutrition and dietetic professionals.